Square-Foot Gardening: Plans, Soil, Plants and Tips

 The depth of your boxes and soil would be fine at 6 inches.
 The richness of the soil mix provides all the necessary nutrients for your plants and therefore there is no need for further depth to your soil.

-Square-Foot Gardening: Placing a Permanent Grid
+Square Foot Gardening: Placing a Permanent Grid

 Once you have built your boxes and filled them with soil you will be tempted to start planting straight away.
 Don't!
 You need to build an additional grid that will be a permanent feature of your boxes.
 On a 4x4 foot frame you will have a grid with 16 squares.
 This is your guide as to where you will need to put your plants.

-This grid can be made out of strips of wood, dowling etc. and can be left on your frame throughout the year.
+This grid can be made out of strips of wood, doweling etc. and can be left on your frame throughout the year.
 With the grid you will be planting according to the squarefoot gardening method, without it, you will be tempted to go back to planting in rows.

-Square-Foot Gardening: Planting the Seeds
+Square Foot Gardening: Planting the Seeds

 However, no one family would ever end up eating more than 4 lettuces a week.
 So what one needs to do is to validate what you plant, and make sure that you plant successively to extend your harvesting season.
 This is done by planting another 4 seeds a week or two later.
 That way you can eat what you plant, without ending up with a glut.

-Square-Foot Gardening: How Many Seeds Per Square?
+Square Foot Gardening: How Many Seeds Per Square?

 How many seeds will be determined by how big your plants will grow, and how much space they need to mature.
 Onion, carrot and radish seeds need only 3 inches around them to mature, allowing you to plant 16 plants in such an area.
 Whereas, spinach and bush beans need 4 inches.
 Therefore, only 9 plants can be planted per square foot.